Accessibility in the Definition of Done

 4. Create a feedback loop: Update your DoD as you learn, test, and improve.

-At Arc Inclusion, we work with organisations to embed accessibility across the entire product lifecycle, from initial research and strategy, through to design, development, testing, and rollout.
-Whether you’re reviewing your agile processes or building a culture of accessibility from the ground up, we’re here to help.
+At Arc Inclusion, we work with organisations to embed accessibility across the entire product lifecycle, from initial research and strategy through to design, development, testing, and rollout.
+For agile teams, this includes making sure accessibility is built into the Definition of Done so it becomes an everyday standard.

 Similar posts